Logius-standaarden/BOMOS-Fundament/ch01_Inleiding_EN.md

 Together Part 1 and Part 2 form the basis for BOMOS.
 On top of this basic structure, the community has produced a number of BOMOS expansions which can be useful in deploying BOMOS in concrete situations, some of which may involve a slightly different context.
 We refer to these as the BOMOS Supplementary Modules or a Body of Knowledge, which will remain dynamic over time.

 When we talk about BOMOS, what we are actually referring to is the basis as described in Part 1 and [Part 2](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/).
-Although the supplementary modules are clearly linked to BOMOS, they have their own governance, which can result in their being given their own name, their own target group, their own management system, etc. The [BOMOS management process](#the-management-and-development-model-design-for-development-and-management) also describes the requirements that are imposed before something can be added as a BOMOS supplementary module.
+Although the supplementary modules are clearly linked to BOMOS, they have their own governance, which can result in their being given their own name, their own target group, their own management system, etcetera.
+The [BOMOS management process](#the-management-and-development-model-design-for-development-and-management) also describes the requirements that are imposed before something can be added as a BOMOS supplementary module.

  The first two supplementary modules are:
 -	[Linked Data & Ontologies](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/): the specific use of Linked Data for semantic standards.